2011 Stanley Cup playoffs: Television

 National Canadian English-language coverage of the first three rounds of the playoffs were split between CBC and TSN.
+This was the third year of a six-year agreement in which CBC and TSN selected the rights to individual series in the first three rounds using a draft-like setup.
 CBC held exclusive rights to the Stanley Cup Finals.
 French-language telecasts were broadcast on RDS and RDS2.

 In the United States, national coverage was split between NBC and Versus, with NBC also airing the first two and final three games of the Stanley Cup Finals, while Versus broadcast games three and four.
 This was the last postseason that only selected first and second-round games were nationally televised, as well as the last postseason American regional sports networks carrying both their teams' first- and second-round games.
-After Comcast, the owners of Versus, completing its acquisition of a majority stake in NBC Universal, the combined company signed a new TV contract in April 2011.
-Among the new changes for 2012, all playoff games will air nationally for the first time on either NBC or one of NBC Universal's cable channels, and the regional sports networks will be limited to only airing first-round games.
+After Comcast, the owners of Versus, completed its acquisition of a majority stake in NBC Universal, the combined company signed a new TV contract in April 2011.
+Among the new changes scheduled for 2012, all playoff games were to air nationally for the first time on either NBC or one of NBC Universal's cable channels, and the regional sports networks limited to only airing first-round games.